 - Spread butter thickly around sides and bottom of baking pan.
 Sprinkle sides with crumbs and pat remaining crumbs on the bottom of the pan.
 Freeze pan for 20-30 minutes.

 - Pour cream into saucepan and heat over low flame.
+(You can also scald it for 90 seconds in a microwave.)
 Carefully, touch cream with the tip of your finger or drop a bit on your hand.
 It should be very hot.
 Slowly, pour scalded cream into cream cheese mixture while the mixer is on low.
 The resulting batter will be very thin.

 - Beat egg whites until foamy.
 Add cream of tartar and beat whites until they are stiff.
 Take about 1/4 of the whites and mix them thoroughly into the batter.
 Carefully, fold in the remaining beaten whites with a rubber spatula.
 Take pan out of the freezer and pour in batter.
 Place spring form pan into baking pan and fill it with one inch of boiling water.
 Place in oven.
 Bake 90 minutes. the top will be brown and there will be just the slightest jiggle to the cake.
 Remove from oven and cool for 30 minutes before refrigerating for six hours.